 Leading up to the crime writing festival of the year, Hull Noir, HIC are presenting a range of exceptional crime films, focusing on the unsung hero of Hull, Ted Lewis.
 Get Carter (1971), the adaptation of Ted Lewis’ novel Jack’s Return Home, will be presented in a mini-series with Lee Martin’s Point Blank and Shane Meadows’ Dead Man’s Shoes.

-Each screening will be introduced by Nick Triplow, author of Getting Carter: Ted Lewis and the birth of Brit Noir where a the relationship between the films and Ted Lewis writings will be explored.
+Each screening will be introduced by Nick Triplow, author of Getting Carter: Ted Lewis and the birth of Brit Noir where the relationship between the films and Ted Lewis’ writings will be explored.

 Aims: